When you smile, what do you see? Is it a straight row of bright white teeth? Or do you feel like there’s a bit too much of your gum line in your grin?

 If you feel that your smile is more about your gum line than your pearly whites, you might have a gummy smile.
 This is a condition that could leave you feeling self-conscious about your teeth – but, luckily, treatments are available to help correct the problem and give you a smile that you love to show off.

-As experts in cosmetic dentistry, the team at Museum Dental Suites can carry out a range of corrective therapies to transform gummy smiles.
+As experts in cosmetic dentistry, we can carry out a range of corrective therapies to transform gummy smile for the patients in London.
 We work closely with our clients to understand their desires and specific requirements and we are committed to creating a treatment plan that works for your specific needs.

 For most people, the right amount of gum tissue to see when smiling is around one or two millimetres.
 Any more than that and it’s likely that you feel your smile contains too much pink – that’s a gummy smile.